Tour two wonders that put Ningaloo and Shark Bay on the UNESCO World Heritage list.

 Day 9: Exmouth to Perth

-If you made arrangements to leave your hire car at Learmonth Airport, near Exmouth, you can hop on a direct flight that will get you back to Perth within two and a half hours.
+If you made arrangements to leave your hire car at Learmonth Airport*, near Exmouth, you can hop on a direct flight that will get you back to Perth in one and a half hours.
 Alternatively, retrace your tracks back to Perth by road, breaking the 14-hour drive with a stay in Carnarvon, Kalbarri or Geraldton.

 Important Travel Information